hegand/alpine/README.md

-# Custom Alpine docker image with gosu, tini and ca-certificates
+# Custom Alpine docker image with gosu, su-exec, tini and ca-certificates